Founded Semantics and Constraint Semantics of Logic Rules

 \item Founded semantics supports both, allowing one to choose explicitly when there is a choice.
 Founded semantics is more expressive by supporting the choice.
 It is also more intuitive by supporting the common-sense choice for expressing ignorance.

 \end{itemize}

 For a set of 2-valued models, similar considerations motivate our constraint semantics.
-In particular, given only rule ``\co{p(x) if not p(x)}'', the semantics is the empty set, in both SMS and constraint semantics, because no model can contain \co{p(a)} or \co{not p(a)}, for any \co{a}, because \co{p(a)} cannot be \T or \F as discussed above.
-However, given only rule ``\co{p(x) if p(x)}'', SMS requires that \co{p(a)} be \F in all models, while constraint semantics allows the choice of \co{p(a)} being \F in all models or being \T in some models.
+In particular, given only rule ``\co{p(x) if not p(x)}'', the semantics is the empty set, i.e., there is no model, in both SMS and constraint semantics, because no model can contain \co{p(a)} or \co{not p(a)}, for any \co{a}, because \co{p(a)} cannot be \T or \F as discussed above.
+However, given only rule ``\co{p(x) if p(x)}'', SMS requires that \co{p(a)} be \F in all models, whereas constraint semantics allows the choice of \co{p(a)} being \F in all models or being \T in some models and \F in other models.

-\myparag{Certain or uncertain} Founded semantics and constraint semantics first allow a predicate to be declared \term{\cert} (i.e., each assertion of the predicate has one of two values: \T, \F) or \term{\uncert} (i.e., each assertion of the predicate has one of three values: \T, \F, \U) when there is a choice.
+\myparag{Certain or uncertain} Founded semantics and constraint semantics first allow a predicate to be declared \term{\cert} (i.e., each assertion of the predicate has one of two values: \T, \F) or \term{\uncert} (i.e., each assertion of the predicate has one of three values: \T, \F, \UD) when there is a choice.
 If a predicate is defined (as conclusions of rules) with use of non-stratified negation, then it must be declared \uncert, because it might not have a unique 2-valued model.
 Otherwise, it may be declared \cert or \uncert. \begin{itemize}

 \item For a \cert predicate, everything \T must be given or inferred by following the rules, and the rest are \F, in both founded semantics and constraint semantics.